Parents win key ruling in Michigan newborn blood dispute

 “This case isn’t about stopping the newborn screening program,” Ellison told The Associated Press.
 “It’s to put the scope of participation in the hands of moms and dads as opposed to the government or a government bureaucrat. ...
 Moms and dads have to be fully informed and make intelligent decisions.
 The current practice doesn’t meet that.”

+Despite the judge’s ruling, the state health department said Friday that it’s confident the program complies with state and federal laws.

-The state Department of Health and Human Services did not comment Thursday or Friday.
-Earlier this year, at a separate stage of the case, the state agreed to destroy more than 3 million blood spots stored in Lansing, but millions more remain under state control.
+Earlier this year, at a separate stage of the case, the health department agreed to destroy more than 3 million blood spots stored in Lansing, but millions more remain under state control.

-A code — not someone’s name — is attached to blood spots that are stored in Detroit, making privacy risk during research “very low,” according to the state.
+A code — not someone’s name — is attached to blood spots that are stored in Detroit, making threats to privacy during research “very low,” according to the state.

 In 2009, Texas agreed to destroy millions of newborn blood spots that were stored without consent.
 Spots obtained since 2012 now are destroyed after two years unless Texas parents agree to have them maintained longer for research.